 - connecting our members with the music and arts communities, as well as the public, through partnerships with other organizations, and regular contact with the major arts councils in Canada;

 - using advocacy to foster an environment in which Canadian art music is highly valued.

-The CLC is governed by a National Council of 12 elected members representing all regions and both official languages.
+The CLC is governed by a National Council of 12 elected volunteer members representing all regions and both official languages.
 We are supported by member dues, as well as by funding from the SOCAN Foundation, the Ontario Arts Council and the Canada Council for the Arts.
 The CLC was founded in 1951, and celebrated its 65th anniversary in 2016.
 We currently represent nearly 500 members from across Canada.